Anush008/fastembed-rs/README.md

 Alternatively, local model files can be used for inference via the `try_new_from_user_defined(...)` methods of respective structs.

+## ✊ Support

+To support the library, please consider donating to our primary upstream dependency, [`ort`](https://github.com/pykeio/ort?tab=readme-ov-file#-sponsor-ort) - The Rust wrapper for the ONNX runtime.

-## 🚒 Under the hood
+## ⚙️ Under the hood

-### Why fast?

 It's important we justify the "fast" in FastEmbed.
-FastEmbed is fast because:
+FastEmbed is fast because of:

-1. Quantized model weights
+1. Quantized model weights.
-2. ONNX Runtime which allows for inference on CPU, GPU, and other dedicated runtimes
+2. ONNX Runtime which allows for inference on CPU, GPU, and other dedicated runtimes.

-### Why light?

-1. No hidden dependencies via Huggingface Transformers
+3. No hidden dependencies via Huggingface Transformers.

-### Why accurate?

-1. Better than OpenAI Ada-002
-2. Top of the Embedding leaderboards e.g. [MTEB](https://huggingface.co/spaces/mteb/leaderboard)

 ## 📄 LICENSE